Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 First, recruiters will look at your resume and assess if your experience matches the open position.
 This is the most competitive step in the process, as millions of candidates do not make it past this stage.

-So take extra care to tailor your resume to the specific position you're applying to.
+So, take extra care to tailor your resume to the specific position you're applying for.
+For guidance, you can check out our Meta resume guide.

 If you do have a connection to someone in Meta, it can be really helpful to get an employee referral to the internal recruiting team, as it may increase your chances of getting into the interview process.